matteodem/meteor-easy-check/README.md

 ```

+## Features

+* Use predefined self-validating insert, update and remove functions
+* Simple to create references beetween collections
+* Possibility to add custom types

 You could use that and create secure Meteor.methods with it… or just add your Meteor.Collection as the 2nd parameter:

 ```